maykolangot/icp-codecamp-2/README.md

 ## 🚀 Develop

-When the editor opened, run the following commands to start a local ICP node and deploy the canister smart contract:
+When the editor opened, run the following commands to start a local ICP nod portfolioe and deploy the canister smart contract:

 ```bash
 dfx start --clean # Start a local ICP node